-BJP Only Party Which Consistently Stood For Jammu, Dogras: Dr Jitendra
+BJP only party which consistently stood for Jammu, Dogras: Dr Jitendra

-JAMMU, April 22 : Union Minister Dr Jitendra Singh said here today that BJP is the only political Party which has consistently stood for the cause of Jammu and the Dogras.
+JAMMU, Apr 22: Union Minister Dr Jitendra Singh said here today that BJP is the only political party which has consistently stood for the cause of Jammu and the Dogras.

 Taking a dig at opposition leaders who now claim to be the protagonists of Jammu and the Dogras, Dr Jitendra Singh said, these are the leaders who had been for over half a century, dancing to the tune of their masters who discriminated against Jammu and Dogras because of their vote bank politics.
 At that time, he said, none of these leaders dared to raise their voice in support of Jammu or the Dogras.
 But the moment these same leaders found themselves out of job or out of power, they suddenly took up the cause of Jammu and the Dogras to seek the lost political space for themselves and to keep themselves relevant by playing with the sentiments of the local people.